 While it’s possible to use credit cards and stay out of debt, this isn’t the reality for many Americans.
-When credit card debt becomes unmanageable, it can affect your credit score and your peace of mind.
+When credit card debt becomes unmanageable, it affects your credit score and your peace of mind.
 In fact, studies have shown that worries over mounting debt can cause depression and other serious health issues.
-If mounting credit card bills are invading your life, here is our in-depth guide to paying off credit card debt.
+By utilizing some of the best strategies outlined below, you can beat any outstanding credit card debt.

 What is credit card debt?